 Celebrate Pride in the Netherlands this summer

-Every year you can celebrate 'Pride' in the Netherlands.
-Just like in many other countries.
-In Amsterdam the 'Pride March' is on Saturday, 26 July, a week later Pride ends with the famous 'Canal Parade' on Saturday, 2 August.
-Read in this article what events there are in the Netherlands.
+Every year, you can celebrate ‘Pride’ in the Netherlands, just like in many other countries.
+In Amsterdam, the ‘Pride Walk’ takes place on Saturday 25 July and the famous ‘Canal Parade’ on Saturday 1 August.
+Read this article to find out what events are taking place in the Netherlands.

 Being proud of who you are